 North Dakota’s Compassionate Care Act.
 This law allows registered patients with debilitating conditions and their caregivers to possess and use marijuana.
 Debilitating conditions include cancer, PTSD, and chronic back pain.
 Patients and caregivers must obtain marijuana from registered non-profit compassion centers, and these centers may only dispense a maximum of three ounces of marijuana to any patient or caregiver during a fourteen-day period.
 Patients located more than forty miles from the nearest compassion center may cultivate up to eight plants.
 Possession of marijuana in the workplace is still criminalized under North Dakota law.

 Analysis.
 Of these new laws, only two place affirmative restrictions on employers with regard to employees and their use of marijuana.
-Maine prohibits employers from taking adverse action against employees who consume marijuana recreationally off-duty.
+Maine prohibits employers from taking adverse action against employees who consume cannabis recreationally off-duty.
 Arkansas prohibits employers from taking adverse action against employees because they are, or were, registered medical marijuana users.
 Eight other states also prohibit adverse employment actions against individuals who are registered to use marijuana for medical purposes (also known as “cardholders”): Arizona, Connecticut, Delaware, Illinois, Minnesota, New York, Pennsylvania, and Rhode Island.

 These states do permit taking adverse action if an employee is impaired by marijuana while at the workplace.
-Therein lies the rub: a drug test for marijuana – depending upon the method used – can detect marijuana in a person’s system thirty days after consumption.
+Therein lies the rub: a drug test for THC – depending upon the method used – can detect the substance in a person’s system thirty days after consumption.
 Is a person still under the influence of, and impaired by, marijuana at thirty days?
-(Indeed, testing of hair samples can reveal past marijuana consumption 90 days after use!)
+(Indeed, testing of hair samples can reveal past consumption 90 days after use!)
 There is no known dose threshold for impairment by marijuana, as there is for alcohol.
 A mere positive test may not mean impairment.
 (Arizona, Delaware and Minnesota, for example, expressly declare in their medical marijuana laws that a mere positive drug test does not equal impairment.
 And Pennsylvania has a curious provision that requires both impairment and conduct which falls below the expected standard of care for employees.)
 If a mere positive does not mean impairment, then terminating the employee might violate prohibitions against terminating for off-duty consumption or for cardholder status.

-Recently, the United States Department of Health and Human Services published a summary of the scientific evidence of the effect of marijuana on human behavior, the central nervous system, and cognitive functioning.
+Recently, the United States Department of Health and Human Services published a summary of the scientific evidence of the effect of THC on human behavior, the central nervous system, and cognitive functioning.
 Users of marijuana were found to suffer from disorganized thinking, impaired judgment, illusions, hallucinations, agitation, paranoia, and confusion, among other symptoms.
 Motor control, reaction times, and perception of speed are all adversely affected.
 Studies indicate cognitive and behavioral impairments last up to twenty-eight days after chronic users stopped consumption.
 Another study demonstrated that heavy, frequent users scored significantly lower on verbal memory and psychomotor tests even after twenty-four hours of abstinence.
 Memory deficits can last for seven days following abstinence.
 Indeed, there is scientific evidence that, for heavy marijuana users, executive functioning, psychomotor speed, manual dexterity, and decision-making remained impaired after twenty-five days of abstinence.
 It was only after ninety days that deficits in IQ, memory, and information processing speeds returned to normal.

 Based upon this survey of scientific evidence by HHS, an employer could take the position that any positive test for marijuana using oral fluid or urine samples reasonably indicates impairment and therefore justifies dismissal, even under these state laws that prohibit discrimination based upon medical cardholder status.
 Arizona, Minnesota, Delaware, and Pennsylvania present a problem with this approach, since testing for delayed reaction timing, impaired executive function, reduced psychomotor speed, and disorganized thinking is burdensome and resource intensive.
-In these four jurisdictions, a prudent employer will want to weigh the benefit of a strict, zero tolerance policy against the risk of a wrongful discharge lawsuit, assuming – of course – an aggrieved employee even has the right to sue under the medical marijuana statutes – something which is not all that clear, especially considering simple possession of marijuana is still a federal crime.
-(Courts in California, Michigan, Montana and Washington have already determined that employees cannot sue employers under the state marijuana statutes.)
+In these four jurisdictions, a prudent employer will want to weigh the benefit of a strict, zero tolerance policy against the risk of a wrongful discharge lawsuit, assuming – of course – an aggrieved employee even has the right to sue under the medical marijuana statutes – something which is not all that clear, especially considering simple possession of the substance is still a federal crime.
+(Courts in California, Michigan, Montana and Washington have already determined that employees cannot sue employers under the state statutes.)

 Conclusion.
-Given marijuana’s continued status as a Schedule I drug under the federal Controlled Substances Act – and this status will not change any time soon – and in light of the empirical literature demonstrating that impairment continues long after the acute effects have worn off, we believe an employer can safely continue to maintain a strict, no-tolerance policy that mandates termination from employment, or refusal to hire, if an individual tests positive for marijuana, particularly if an oral fluid test is used.
+Given marijuana’s continued status as a Schedule I drug under the federal Controlled Substances Act – and this status will not change any time soon – and in light of the empirical literature demonstrating that impairment continues long after the acute effects have worn off, we believe an employer can safely continue to maintain a strict, no-tolerance policy that mandates termination from employment, or refusal to hire, if an individual tests positive for THC, particularly if an oral fluid test is used.

 This publication is provided only for educational purposes; it should not be relied upon as legal advice, and it should not be used, in whole or in part, as a basis for establishing employment practices or policies, nor should it be used for resolving disputes or managing risk.
 Every reader’s circumstances are unique and legal advice should be obtained only from a lawyer with whom the reader has established an attorney-client relationship.
 Copyright 2016 © All material contained within this publication is protected by copyright law and may not be reproduced without the express written consent of the author.